The Bishop of St Albans asked a question during a debate on North Sea Oil and Gas Producers: Investment Allowances, on 7th June 2022:

-Continue reading “Bishop of Oxford asks about the cost of living”
+Continue reading “Bishop of St Albans asks about oil and gas imports”

 The Lord Bishop of Salisbury [V]: My Lords, this is not really my territory.
 I hesitate to come into this discussion but I will not delay noble Lords long.
 I note that the Delegated Legislation Committee in the other place dealt with this proposal in 13 minutes and, even then, the Minister commented on the widening of the discussion beyond the SI itself.
 That has already begun to happen in this discussion.